 Recommendations for total fat intake in adults are set by the Daily Recommended Intakes.
 Fat should provide between 20 and 35% of calories for men and women aged over 30 years.9

-The FAO/WHO 2008 recommend a total PUFA consumption of between 6 and 11% total energy (E) and also that saturated fatty acids (SFA) in the diet should be replaced by PUFAs (?-6 and ?-3).10
+The FAO/WHO 2008 recommend a total PUFA consumption of between 6 and 11% total energy (E) and also that saturated fatty acids (SFA) in the diet should be replaced by PUFAs (omega-6 and omega-3).10

 There should be a minimum intake of 2.5%E linoleic acid and 0.5%E a-linolenic acid to prevent deficiencies of essential fatty acids.10